okeefe/215-resources/more_links.md

 ### Tools

 - [bash][bash man page]:
-A 'shell'; takes input and executes programs.
+One of many [shells](https://en.wikipedia.org/wiki/Command-line_interface), which take input and execute programs.
 Has its own syntax.
 I've made a very [simple shell](https://keybase.pub/jyn514/Programming/C-plus-plus/interpreter/) in C++ if you'd like to see an example.
+See also the original [sh](https://en.wikipedia.org/wiki/Bourne_shell).

 - [ssh](https://www.openssh.com/):
 'Secure shell'; connects to a remote computer and executes programs